antzGames/OpenVAT-for-Godot/README.md

 ## OpenVAT MIT License for shader in `OpenVAT-Engine_Tools`

-This plugin uses a modified OpenVAT GLSL shader in the `OpenVAT-Engine_Tools` folder of the OpenVAT GitHub: https://github.com/sharpen3d/openvat/tree/main/OpenVAT-Engine_Tools
+This plugin uses a modified OpenVAT GLSL shader from the `OpenVAT-Engine_Tools` folder of the OpenVAT GitHub: https://github.com/sharpen3d/openvat/tree/main/OpenVAT-Engine_Tools

 This comes with a MIT license: